stealthbananarama/scripts/README.md

+# scanner_final.sh
+Usage: scanner_final <first three octets of /24 subnet> <start of range> <end of range>
+A simple scanner designed to explore bash scripting and network scanning

 # ws.sh
 This is a simple shellscript that takes a filename as an argument, changes it to executable, and opens it up in vim.
 Used to speed up my workflow a touch.